 Grace's population is declining at an alarming rate.
-Once a common garden visitor, the population of hedgehogs in the U.K. has declined from 30 million in the 1970's to around 1 million or fewer today—at that rate they may be threatened with extinction by 2025.
+Once a common garden visitor, the population of hedgehogs in the U.K. has declined from 30 million in the 1950's to fewer than 1 million today—at that rate they may be threatened with extinction by 2025.
 Habitat loss, intensive farming, new development projects, and increased road traffic are just a few of the many threats facing hedgehogs and other wildlife.
 For wildlife to thrive they need only two things: a safe habitat and food.
 If either is destroyed, their numbers decline.
 Considering the alarming rate at which we are destroying both, it is amazing that Grace and hedgehogs like her are able to survive at all.
 She really is amazing!

 Our goal is to help Grace and her friends so that their population can recover and reach sustainable levels, with reduced threat to their collective survival.